 Respiratory Problems

-Similarly, in a study published in 2016, it has been found out that early exposure to BPA can result in a higher risk of developing respiratory problems.
-Examples of these are asthma and pneumonia.
+Similarly, a 2016 study found that early exposure to BPA can increase the risk of developing respiratory problems, such as asthma and pneumonia.

 Vitamin D Drain

-Vitamin D deficiency is linked to various health problems of both adults and children today.
+Vitamin D deficiency is linked to various health problems for adults and children today.
 Some of these illnesses are weight gain, heart disease, arthritis, insomnia, and even cancer.

-In a study conducted in September 2016, it has been found out that exposure to BPA can lower Vitamin D levels.
+A study conducted in September 2016 found that exposure to BPA can lower Vitamin D levels.

-Apart from BPA, phthalates, which can be found in vinyl and fake fragrances, can disrupt the hormone and lower Vitamin D levels.
+In addition to BPA, phthalates in vinyl and fake fragrances can disrupt the hormone and lower Vitamin D levels.

-Furthermore, experts agree that hormone disruptors can mess with the active form of Vitamin D in the body, just as it disrupts the thyroid's normal functioning.
+Furthermore, experts agree that hormone disruptors can affect the active form of Vitamin D in the body, just as they can disrupt the thyroid's normal functioning.

 Meanwhile, if you're worried about BPA, you can follow these simple steps to lessen its exposure to your body: